-- Look for rock bottom prices on Cabbage, Onions, Carrots and Potatoes.
+- Look for rock-bottom prices on cabbage, onions, carrots, and potatoes.
 Since all of these items last very well, think about picking up extra to use during the next few weeks.

 - Lettuces are often at a great sales price.

 - Sauerkraut is also on sale, the lowest you’ll find it all year.
-It keeps forever, and even opened, can be stored in a jar in the fridge for a long, long time.
+It keeps forever and even opened, can be stored in a jar in the fridge for a long, long time.
 Save the brine when straining and then use it as the storing liquid.

-You’re very likely to see sales prices on pumpernickel, Rye and Marbled Breads.
+You’re very likely to see sales prices on pumpernickel, Rye, and Marbled Breads.
 Soda Bread may be in the store as well – but keep in mind it is easily made for pennies.

-I think I might not hesitate to stab a greedy family member in the hand with the serving fork, if they were attempting to eat the last bit of Corned Beef and deprived me of the Hash Cups!
+I think I might not hesitate to stab a greedy family member in the hand with the serving fork if they were attempting to eat the last bit of Corned Beef and deprived me of any leftovers!